hakanonal/minibar/README.md

 - Applied first part of the installation script on [this](https://www.tensorflow.org/install/gpu) page, but got some unknown error.
 To make it clear.
 I have removed all drivers. including the cuda 10 and 11.
 And start all over.
 - I got error on intalling cudunn so I have downloaded the appropiate 10.1 version from [this](https://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html#download) page.
+- I finnally I have managed to make the GPU work.
+Although there are bunch of out of memmory warning messages.
+It still works.
+- I have overcome an error with the [this](https://stackoverflow.com/questions/43147983/could-not-create-cudnn-handle-cudnn-status-internal-error) article. (could not create cudnn handle: CUDNN_STATUS_INTERNAL_ERROR)
+- So now we are in a position to itarate faster on development environment.
+- I am using [this](https://www.pyimagesearch.com/2019/09/23/keras-starting-stopping-and-resuming-training/) article to continue to train a model that has been trained before.
+- I have downloaded the code for callbacks to mark the training process to file.
+I will modify it that it will detect which epoch it has stoped and set the start epoch as last one.
+Also I will not save the model for every epoch but I will always save the last model with same filename.